Skiing Snippets – See What Catches our Eye in the World of Snowsports…

-The FIS council comprises of 18 men and one woman.
+The FIS council comprises 18 men and one woman.

 It is all about to get much more political in the organisation that runs elite snowsports, with the online vote on June 4th.

-There is a bitter contest now underway for the reigns of power, and it is going to intensify.
+There is a bitter contest now underway for the reins of power, and it is going to intensify.